What is a Debt Relief Order?

 - You own a property (though there are some exceptions in this case).

-Which kinds of debt qualify for a Debt Relief Order?
+Which kinds of debt qualify?

 The kinds of debt that qualify for a DRO include rent, council tax, telephone and household utility bills.
 As well as this, you may be able to include credit cards, overdrafts and loans.